 - Just compensation: Your property cannot be taken by the government without just compensation.
 The amount offered can be well below market value.
 Contact a lawyer who can fight for a fair price for your land.

-At the Coleman, Chambers & Rogers law firm, we offer every eminent domain client personal attention, responsive service, and experienced legal counsel.
-Our attorneys —including a Georgia Super Lawyer—and our support staff are ready to help.
+At Coleman, Chambers & Rogers, LLP, we offer every eminent domain client personal attention, responsive service and experienced legal counsel.
+Our attorneys — including a Georgia Super Lawyer — and our support staff are ready to help.